 I wonder if the reporter got this quite right ("bi-weekly handwork class").
 Kids at most Waldorf schools engage in some form of handwork — knitting, crocheting, and so forth — almost every day.
 Outsiders are often surprised that handwork forms such a large part of the Waldorf curriculum.
 The schools give all sorts of justifications for such activities, some of which make perfect sense.
 What the schools usually do not admit is the occult reason for handwork.
 (If you are new to the Waldorf world, the following will seem surpassing strange.
 But that, in and of itself, is a useful insight to acquire about Waldorf thinking.)
 Rudolf Steiner, the ultimate authority for all things Waldorf, taught that handwork has a spiritual effect on the teeth.
 (I kid you not.)
 “Go into our needlework classes and handicraft classes at the Waldorf School, and you will find the boys knit and crochet as well as the girls ...
 This is not the result of any fad or whim ...
 [T]o drive the soul into the fingers means to promote all the forces that go to build up sound teeth.” — Rudolf Steiner, SPIRITUAL SCIENCE AND MEDICINE (Rudolf Steiner Press, 1948), lecture 17, GA 312.

 Now, teeth are very important in the Waldorf worldview.
-Steiner taught that human beings are born four times: once when the physical body is born, again when the invisible “etheric body” is born, a third time when the “astral body” is born, and a fourth time when the “I” is born.
-[See the “Encyclopedia” for the scoop on the three invisible bodies.]
-Waldorf teachers believe that the etheric body is born or incarnated at about age 7.
+Steiner taught that human beings are born four times: once when the physical body is born, again when the invisible “etheric body” is born, a third time when the invisible “astral body” is born, and a fourth time when the invisible “I” is born.
+Waldorf teachers believe that the etheric body is born or incarnated at about age seven.
 They usually refrain from teaching their students reading and arithmetic until the kids’ etheric bodies arrive.
 And how do Waldorf teachers know when this invisible (indeed, imaginary) event has come to pass?
 They use "clairvoyance" and other techniques, but mostly they study the kids' teeth.
 The etheric body announces its arrival through the replacement of the kids’ baby teeth by adult teeth.
 (Or so Waldorf teachers believe.)